aashik124/Buddy-local_ai_assistant/README.md

 **Aashik Poudel**

-Bachelor of Engineering in Information Technology
+IT Engineer (Bachelor of Engineering in Information Technology)